Raj Kumari Dhillon

 Raj Kumari Dhillon is an Indian politician from the Aam Aadmi Party.
-She was elected as an MLA from Hari Nagar constituency in 2020 at 7th Delhi Legislative Assembly elections defeating BJP candidate Tajinder Pal Singh Bagga.
+She was elected as an MLA from Hari Nagar constituency in 2020 at 7th Delhi Legislative Assembly elections defeating BJP candidate Tajinder Bagga.
 Prior to this, she was a ward councillor from Congress Party.

+She was denied Aam Aadmi Party ticket in 2025 Elections and she contested as independent candidate and lost.